tlwl19/EGL314/README.md

 <br>

-We used a List of List and a nested for loop to create the 32x32 grid and its values:
+We used a List of List and a nested for loop to create the 32x32 grid and its values :
 ```
 button = [[r for r in range(32)] for c in range(32)]
 value = [[0 for r in range(32)] for c in range(32)]